laptop keyboard Computers & Technology

 GCF Learnfree GCF LearnFree Online Tutorials VIDEO - Self-paced tech tutorials covering computer basics, Internet basics, e-mail skills, and social media (Facebook, Twitter, etc.), as well as Smartphones & Tablets, Microsoft Office, versions XP through 2016 (Word, PowerPoint, Excel, Access) and Windows, versions 98, XP, 7, 8, & 10, and Mac OS.
 (Goodwill Community Foundation)

 Clean Your Computer VIDEO - Dust isn't just unattractive - it can potentially damage or even destroy parts of your computer.
 Cleaning your computer regularly will help you keep it working properly and avoid expensive repairs.
-This page shows you how.
+This page offers cleaning tips.
 (Goodwill Community Foundation)

 Computer Rage VIDEO - If computer-related aggravations have you tearing your hair out, get some vicarious & hilarious relief from these comic videos.
 The equipment is outdated, but the humor isn't!
 (Dr. Kent Norman, retired Psychology Professor at University of Maryland; videos hosted on YouTube.)